Scope 1 and Scope 2 Emissions

 Scope 2 – GHG emissions from the generation of purchased electricity consumed by ConocoPhillips.

 Scope 3 – All other indirect GHG emissions as a result of ConocoPhillips activities, from sources not owned or controlled by the company.

 Read more about GHG Protocol definitions.

 Scope 3 Emissions

-For oil and natural gas exploration and production companies, Scope 3 emissions fall primarily into the “use of sold products” category.
-Our GHG intensity target does not cover Scope 3 emissions.
-As an exploration and production company with no downstream assets we have no control over how the raw materials we produce are transformed into other products or consumed.
-We do, however, calculate our Scope 3 emissions annually based on net equity production numbers.
-In 2018 our Scope 3 emissions decreased by 5%, primarily due to decreased net production.
+For oil and natural gas exploration and production companies, scope 3 emissions fall primarily into the “use of sold products” category.
+Our GHG intensity target does not cover scope 3 emissions.
+As an exploration and production company with no downstream assets, we have no control over how the raw materials we produce are transformed into other products or consumed.
+We do, however, calculate our scope 3 emissions annually based on net equity production numbers.
+In 2019 our scope 3 emissions increased by 9%, primarily due to increased net production.